Niklas Kreuzer: Career

 In 2013, Kreuzer joined FC Rot-Weiß Erfurt on a free transfer from the FC Basel second team.
 He made 18 appearances for Rot-Weiß Erfurt in the 2013–14 3.
 Liga.

 Ahead of the 2014–15 season, Kreuzer signed a one-year contract with Dynamo Dresden.
 Following the season, Kreuzer signed an extension with Dynamo Dresden for two more years until 2017.

 In 2021, Kreuzer rejoined Dynamo Dresden on a short-term contract until the end of the season.

+On 29 August 2024, Kreuzer signed with SV Sandhausen in 3.
+Liga.

 Personal life

 He is the son of Oliver Kreuzer.

+He missed the first half of the 2023–24 season undergoing treatment for testicular cancer, which was successful.